Class Schedule, Spring 2008

 Th.
 4/24: Read Chaucer's Troilus and Criseyde, Book III, lines 925-1820 and Book IV, lines 1-140 (C's father has persuaded the Greeks to attempt to trade the captive Antenor for Criseyde).

-Week 13--romance as tragedy (Troilus IV-V)
+Week 13--romance as tragedy (Troilus IV-V);

 Tue.
 4/29: Read Chaucer's Troilus and Criseyde, Book IV, lines 141-1078 (T has attempted to determine if C is doomed by fate to leave him, just before P enters).
+The Go-Gos, "Our Lips Are Sealed," a modern evocation of secret love (and its dangers).

 Th.
 5/1: Chaucer, Troilus and Criseyde, Book IV, lines 1079-1801 and Book V, lines 1-196 (T has just returned from leading C out of Troy and handing her horse's reigns to Diomede).

-Th.
-5/8: Arnie's at Kalamazoo delivering a paper.
 As you work on your final papers, you might be comforted by the ninth-century Irish poem about a scholar and his cat, "Pangur Ban."